beaconsproject/movement_explorer/docs/datasets.md

 - **fire**: fire polygons (polygons)
 - **footprint_500m**: combined linear and areal disturbances buffered by 500m (polygon)
 - **protected_areas**: protected and conserved areas, including IPCAs (polygons)

+Any additional layers will not be loaded nor used in any of the analyses.

+### Notes:

+📌 For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names shown below.**

+📌 All spatial layers must have the same projection.

+📌 The second input can be generated from the Geopackage Creator app.